M0M0-D3V/Full-Stack-28-03-21/wk8/d3/README.md

 #### - I cannot consider you are ready for exam unless I meet with you

+- If you already spoke with me don't worry about setting calendly

 #### - I will not be setting the appointment for you this time, please take responsibility to set it

 ---